Julien5/sandbox/embedded/compteur/README.md

 # Energy Monitor Project

-The goal is to (have fun and) monitor and log the total electric energy consumption in my house.
+The goal of that project is to (have fun and) monitor and log the total electric energy consumption in my house.
 The vision: I stand in my kitchen, turn on the 2000 W kettle on, and see on my smartphone that 2000 more Watts are drawn, in real-time.

 The requirements are the following:
 1. The electricy meter of my house is an old, analog, "Ferraris" meter.
 It has a rotating metallic disc with a mark on its edge, as shown [here](https://de.wikipedia.org/wiki/Ferraris-Z%C3%A4hler#/media/Datei:ElectricityMeterMechanism.jpg).
 We can estimate the speed of rotation of the disc by *detecting this mark*.